tamton-aquib/nvim/README.md

 My neovim config

 ## Screenshots
-> ❕ NOTE: All configs show treesitter, lsp diagnostics, nvim-cmp, etc. So they are not shown in the below screenshots.
+> ❕ NOTE: Usually all configs show treesitter, lsp diagnostics, nvim-cmp, etc. So they are not shown in the below screenshots.

 | Dashboard | Init file |
 |---|---|